Newspaper articles reporting on the murders of Rick Merrill and Dori Colyer.

 He will not comment on whether he agrees with a the assessment of prosecutors who say there isn’t enough evidence to make arrests.

 The fire that killed Colyer and Merrill also burned a hole in the quiet pastoral exterior that Brooksville, like most small Central Florida towns, shows the outside world.

-The on the city's face – the redbrick courthouse, the tree shrouded streets and flag day celebrations at the bandshell in Hernando part Dash has another Brooksville.
+The on the city's face – the redbrick courthouse, the tree shrouded streets and flag day celebrations at the bandshell in Hernando - is another Brooksville.

 It is a place where people have “street names” like “the devil” and where no one offers you a cup if you suggest you would like to “score some tea.”
 (Tea is slang for the active ingredient in marijuana – delta-9- tetrahydrocannabinol, or THC.)

 It is a place for drug deals and drug rip-offs are not unusual but where the gruesome murder of two young persons with no history of major drug dealing still is shocking enough to provide major grist for the rumor mill.